-An easy recipe of Overnight Oats for Baby from 6 months of age with a delicious creamy texture and full of fiber, healthy fat, plant-based proteins, and iron.
+This easy recipe of Overnight Oats for Baby from 6 months of age has a delicious creamy texture and is full of fiber, healthy fat, plant-based proteins, and iron.

 Bonus, this recipe is also gluten-free, dairy-free, and a healthy vegan kid breakfast recipe.